The Search for Life on Mars

 - Imprint: Arcade Publishing

 - Trim Size: 6in x 9in

-From The War of the Worlds to David Bowie to The Martian, and to the amazing photos sent by the rovers Curiosity and Opportunity, Mars has excited our imaginations as the most likely other habitat for life in the solar system.
+From The War of the Worlds to The Martian and to the amazing photographs sent back by the robotic rovers Curiosity and Opportunity, Mars has excited our imaginations as the most likely other habitat for life in the solar system.
 Now the Red Planet is coming under scrutiny as never before.
-As a new set of missions are scheduled to launch from the United States and Kazakhstan, this book tells in full the greatest scientific detective story ever.
+As new missions are scheduled to launch this year from the United States and China, and from Kazakhstan in 2022, this book recounts in full the greatest scientific detective story ever.

 And the book looks forward to the newest, most exciting frontier of all: the day, not too far away, when humans will land, make the Red Planet their home, and look for life directly.

-Nicholas Booth has worked for Astronomy Now magazine, wrote about science for British newspapers, and was a technology editor on The Times (London).
+Nicholas Booth worked for Astronomy Now magazine, wrote about science for British newspapers, and was a technology editor on The Times (London).
 He is the author of true-life detective stories about spies and fraudsters, including Zigzag: The Incredible Wartime Exploits of Double Agent Eddie Chapman, published by Arcade, and The Thieves of Threadneedle Street.
-His first thriller, Messiah, was published in 2019.
 He lives in Cheshire, England, with his wife and their two cats.